bcooperstl/advent-of-code-2021/documentation/day11.md

 ## Part 2 Requirements ##

+Extending on from part 1, we need to find the first step in which all 100 of the octopuses flash.

 ### Input Format ###

 The input is 10 rows by 10 columns of single-digit integers (values 0-9).
 There is no separation between integers within a row.